Accenture/reactive-interaction-gateway/docs/event-streams.md

 ## HTTP

+The HTTP endpoint is available on RIG's [internal port](rig-ops-guide).
+It supports JSON-encoded CloudEvents in [structured and binary modes](event-format#http-transport-binding) (Avro is currently not supported).
 - publishing via API Gateway to specific topic/stream, see [Publishing to event streams](./api-gateway#publishing-to-event-streams) for more details
   - consuming of events from specific topic/stream to achieve sync requests
 - consuming of events to be forwarded via SSE/WS/Longpolling